-- (80) By virtue of the Prospectus Regulation, an audit report on a profit forecast or estimate should follow the wording of the regulation. - (81) A profit forecast issued in connection with the fulfilment of periodic information requirements will as such become part of the prospectus if the stock exchange announcement based on the periodic information requirements is incorporated in the prospectus either as such or by reference.
-However, FIN-FSA does not, as a rule, require that an audit report on the profit forecast be incorporated in a prospectus for non-equity securities, if the forecast has not been issued specifically for the purpose of the prospectus but as part of the issuer's fulfilment of periodic information requirements. - (82) FIN-FSA's Regulations and guidelines 7/2013 on issuers' disclosure obligation should also be applied to the presentation of profit forecasts and estimates.
+- (80) By virtue of the Prospectus Regulation23, an audit report on a profit forecast or estimate should follow the wording of the regulation. - (81) A profit forecast issued in connection with the fulfilment of periodic information requirements will as such become part of the prospectus if the stock exchange announcement based on the periodic information requirements is incorporated in the prospectus either as such or by reference.
+However, FIN-FSA does not, as a rule, require that an audit report on the profit forecast be incorporated in a prospectus for non-equity securities, if the forecast has not been issued specifically for the purpose of the prospectus but as part of the issuer's fulfilment of periodic information requirements.